camfort/camfort/README.md

 ```

 This generates a camfort executable in the root directory using only the
-packages in the sandbox and none of ~/.cabal or system packages.
+packages in the sandbox and none of ~/.cabal or system Haskell packages.

 ## Usage